adlnet/xAPI-Spec/xAPI.md

 <a name="miscmeta"/>

 ### 5.4 Identifier Metadata

+##### Description
+Additional information can be provided within a Statement about an identifier.
+This allows etadata about the IRI to be expressed without the necessity of resolving it.

+##### Details
 There are several types of IRI identifiers used in this specification:
 * <a href="#verb">Verb</a>
 * <a href="#acturi">Activity id</a>